Tomshiii/ahk_wiki/Old/v2.8.x/v2.8/Classes/Classes.md

 This class contains two tooltip functions that help with tooltip creation and management.

 ## <u>`Cust()`</u>
 This function allows the creation of a tooltip with any message, for a custom duration.
-This tooltip will then (under most conditions) follow the cursor and only redraw itself if the user has moved the cursor.
+This tooltip will then follow the cursor and only redraw itself if the user has moved the cursor.

-> *note: If the user passes either an `x OR y` value to this function (but not both), it will offset the tooltips position by that value from the cursor.

->If the user passes both an `x AND y` value to this function, the tooltip will no longer follow the cursor and instead be planted at those coordinates (the function uses the `Screen` coordinate position).*

->> *If you wish to replicate typical `ToolTip()` placement behaviour, follow Example #2 below.*
+**note: If the user passes either an `x or y` value to this function, it will no longer follow the cursor.
+If you wish to replicate typical `ToolTip()` placement behaviour, follow Example #2 below.*
 ```
 tool.Cust( [message, {timeout, find, x, y, WhichToolTip}] )
 ```